-The focus of the group’s operational management is on those value drivers that have a direct effect on the medium- and long-term corporate objectives and are directly related to the strategy.
+The focus of the group’s operational management is on the value drivers that have a direct impact on the company’s medium- and long-term targets and are directly related to the strategy.

-The first important key performance indicators for METRO are exchange rate-adjusted sales growth (as a total figure and a like-for-like figure) and the EBITDA excluding transformation costs and earnings contributions from real estate transactions.
+The first important key performance indicators for METRO are the exchange rate-adjusted sales growth and the EBITDA excluding earnings contributions from real estate transactions and transformation costs.
 Our management system also makes use of other significant performance indicators, which are explained in the following.

 Key performance indicators describing the earnings position

 The first of our most important key performance indicators for our operational business is the exchange rate-adjusted total sales growth.
 In financial year 2020/21, the development of like-for-like sales growth was used as the most important performance indicator in addition to total sales growth.
 However, since the expansion of the store-based business via new locations has become less important in recent years, the development of like-for-like sales and total sales have recently converged strongly.
 From financial year 2021/22 onwards, the focus will increasingly be on total sales and the variable remuneration of the Management Board will be switched from like-for-like sales growth to total sales growth adjusted for currency effects and portfolio changes.
 Regarding total sales growth adjusted for exchange rate and portfolio changes, the focus is on the control function of the portfolio.
 The key figure reflects a change in sales adjusted for significant divestments.
 Significant acquisitions within the financial year are only included in the key figure in the following year.